sdcnku/micropython/docs/library/omv.image.rst

    ``zoom`` is the amount to zoom in on the image by.
 1.0 by default.

+.. method:: img.rotation_corr(x_rotation=0.0, y_rotation=0.0, z_rotation=0.0, x_translation=0.0, y_translation=0.0, zoom=1.0)

+   Corrects perspective issues in the image by doing a 3D rotation of the frame buffer.

+   ``x_rotation`` is the number of degrees to rotation the image in the frame buffer around the x axis (i.e. this spins the image up and down).

+   ``y_rotation`` is the number of degrees to rotation the image in the frame buffer around the y axis (i.e. this spins the image left and right).

+   ``z_rotation`` is the number of degrees to rotation the image in the frame buffer around the z axis (i.e. this spins the image in place).

+   ``x_translation`` is the number of units to move the image to the left or right after rotation.
+Because this translation is applied in 3D space the units aren't pixels...

+   ``y_translation`` is the number of units to move the image to the up or down after rotation.
+Because this translation is applied in 3D space the units aren't pixels...

+   ``zoom`` is the amount to zoom in on the image by.
+1.0 by default.

 .. method:: image.get_histogram(roi=Auto, bins=Auto, l_bins=Auto, a_bins=Auto, b_bins=Auto)

    Computes the normalized histogram on all color channels for an ``roi`` and